University of Technology of Compiègne

 The University of Technology of Compiègne (Université de Technologie de Compiègne, UTC) is a public research university located in Compiègne, France.
 The university has both the status of public university and grande école.
 It was founded in 1972 as the first experimental Institute of Technology in France.
-The university is a founding member of Sorbonne University Association, a group composed of French leading academic and research institutions, which alumni and faculty include 19 Nobel laureates and 7 Fields Medalists.
+There are now two other universities of technology in France, that form the UT Group: UTT in Troyes and UTBM in Belfort-Montbéliard.

 A fundamental principle of the UTC is the education of both engineers and citizens inspired by humanist philosophy.
-Beyond an education in basic sciences (e.g. Mathematics, theoretical physics) and engineering sciences (e.g. thermodynamics, polymer physics), the curriculum also has a strong emphasise on humanities and social sciences (e.g. philosophy, history of science and engineering, journalism).
+Beyond an education in basic sciences (e.g. mathematics, theoretical physics) and engineering sciences (e.g. thermodynamics, polymer physics), the curriculum also has a strong emphasis on humanities and social sciences (e.g. philosophy, history of science and engineering, journalism).
 The overarching goal is to form humanist scientists and technologists capable of solving problems within a conscious and ethical framework of environmental, social, and societal consequences.

 Academic model

 The university teaching model is a mix between North American and French traditions.
 The overall curriculum is five years: The first two years are dedicated to basic sciences, while the last three years are focused to engineering sciences.
 Students typically enter directly after the Baccalauréat, but can also integrate the engineering schools during the third year.
 Students form their own curriculum by selecting their classes, which are complemented by assisted classwork (French: Travaux dirigés) and applied laboratory work (French: Travaux pratiques).

 The university is organised into five Schools of Engineering, namely of (in alphabetical order) Biological Engineering, Computational engineering, Mechanical engineering, Process engineering, and Urban engineering.
-The university comprises 9 Research Units within the different Schools of Engineering and offers around 30 degree programs in twenty fields, leading to different bachelor's, master's, and doctorate degrees.
-The university is accredited by the Commission des Titres d'Ingenieur to deliver both the Diplôme d'ingénieur and the academic title of Ingénieur Diplomé.
+The university comprises 8 Research Units within the different Schools of Engineering and offers around 30 degree programs in twenty fields, leading to different bachelor's, master's, and doctorate degrees.
+The university is accredited by the Commission des Titres d'Ingénieur to deliver both the Diplôme d'ingénieur and the academic title of Ingénieur Diplomé.

-Ranking
+It also hosts 2 Erasmus Mundus Joint Masters (EPOG+ and EMSSE), alongside other prestigious universities throughout Europe.

+Distinctions

 In 2017, Usine nouvelle ranked UTC No. 2 amongst 107 French engineering schools and universities.
 In 2016, Usine nouvelle had ranked UTC No. 1 in France for highest number of startup creation by students and recent alumni.
 The UTC has been ranked No. 1 in France for highest median earnings by recent alumni in 2016 with L'Étudiant.

+The university is a founding member of Sorbonne University Alliance, a group composed of French leading academic and research institutions, which alumni and faculty include 19 Nobel laureates and 7 Fields Medalists.
+It is also a founding member of the Sunrise Alliance, created in 2024 and funded by the European Union, with other smaller-sized universities in non-metropolitan areas.

 Research

 UTC has established six areas of research as institute priorities: biotechnology, energy and the environment, nanotechnology, computation and information technology, and media and the arts.

-UTC is home to a number of research units, including Heudiasyc.
+UTC is home to 8 research units: